-Farming (Cooperative) - The practice of agriculture involves mechanically disturbing the soil and artificially introducing seeds or other plant parts periodically to produce stands of plants, for use primarily as food by wildlife, domestic animals, or humans.
-Farming on the District will be used on a limited basis for short-term (three years or less) durations to facilitate habitat restoration objectives.
-This activity may include water delivery, irrigation, and drainage and the use of glyphosate-tolerant corn and soybeans for habitat restoration and management purposes on lands owned in fee title or managed through agreement by the National Wildlife Refuge System.
+Farming - The practice of agriculture involves mechanically disturbing the soil and artificially introducing seeds or other plant parts periodically to produces stands of plants, for use primarily as food by wildlife, domestic animals, or humans.
+Farming on the Refuge will be used on a limited basis for short-term (three years or less) durations to facilitate habitat restoration objectives.
+This activity may include water delivery, irrigation, and drainage, as well as the use of glyphosate-tolerant soybeans and corn for habitat restoration and management purposes owned in fee title or managed through agreement by the National Wildlife Refuge System.

-Seed Collection (Cooperative) - native grass and forb seed collection/harvest for habitat restoration and management purposes on lands owned in fee title or managed through agreement by the National Wildlife Refuge System.
+Seed Collection - The collection and harvest of native grass and forb seed for habitat restoration and management purposes on lands owned in fee title or managed through agreement by the National Wildlife Refuge System.

-Grazing (Cooperative) - prescribed grazing for habitat restoration and management purposes on lands owned in fee title or managed through agreement by the National Wildlife Refuge System.
+Grazing - Prescribed grazing for habitat restoration and management purposes on lands owned in fee title or managed through agreement by the National Wildlife Refuge System.

-Haying - cutting and removal of vegetation as directed and authorized by the Refuge for habitat restoration and management purposes on lands owned in fee title or managed through agreement by the National Wildlife Refuge System.
+Haying - The cutting and removal of vegetation as directed and authorized by the Refuge for habitat restoration and management purposes on lands owned in fee title or managed through agreement by the National Wildlife Refuge System.